• Share this on:

 Israel is not the strongest competitor in volumes or price.
 In a good market, the country competes in quality and innovative breeding and production programmes.

 Geographically, Israeli growers are closer to Europe than their Mexican and Chilean competitors.
 Most of the Israeli exports to Europe consist of Hass avocados.
 But the country can also offer a variety of green avocados, such as Ettinger, Fuerte, Pinkerton, Arddit, Nabal, and Arad.
 The proximity to Europe and the local growers’ experience with improving varieties make Israel a high-level competitor in the European avocado market.
-Over the past five years, Europe’s import value from Israel fluctuated between €110 and €170 million.
+Over the past 5 years, Europe’s import value from Israel fluctuated between 110 and 214 million EUR.
+Israeli avocados are a favourite in quality retail outlets.

 Tips:

 • Try to extend your season by gathering avocados from different climate zones in your country, if possible.
 Season is an important factor when considering supplying to Europe.
 The longer your season, the more attractive you are for buyers that want to fill a year-round supply.
+This will help you compete with the larger avocado companies.

 Which companies are your competing with?